 While the exact birds that participate in different migration patterns can be subject to interpretation and may gradually change as migration patterns evolve, the most common migrations include:

 - Latitudinal: This migration is between areas of different latitudes from north to south and vice versa.
-This is the most common migration type with many neotropical migrants.
-The exact direction of migration is often determined by geographic features, however, such as mountain ranges and available habitats.
+This is the most common migration type with many birds that migrate from the Arctic to the tropics.
+The exact direction of migration is often determined by geographic features, however, such as mountain ranges, coastlines, and available habitats.

 - Longitudinal: Similar to latitudinal migration, this type of movement is a change between different longitudes from east to west or west to east.
 This is a common type of migration for many birds in Europe, where geographic features encourage birds to move longitudinally rather than latitudinally.

 - Altitudinal: Birds that breed in tall mountains often exhibit altitudinal migration.
 This type of migration is the move to lower elevations in winter, when harsh weather and deep snowfall may make staying at upper elevations impossible.
-Birds that use altitudinal migration may not venture far in terms of overall mileage, but just a few hundred feet of elevation can make a great difference in habitats.
+Birds that use altitudinal migration may not venture far in terms of overall mileage or distance, but just a few hundred feet of elevation can make a great difference in habitats and available resources.

 - Nomadic: This movement is less predictable and can be erratic depending on available food and water resources.
-Nomadic birds tend to stay within the same range but may be completely absent from parts of that range when resources are scarce, but will return when the habitat becomes more suitable.
-Types of birds that migrate nomadically include waxwings, phainopeplas, zebra finches and black swans.
+Nomadic birds tend to stay within the same general range but may be completely absent from parts of that range when resources are scarce.
+They will return, however, when the habitat becomes more suitable, such as after rainfall, when prey is more abundant, or when crops ripen.
+Types of birds that migrate nomadically include waxwings, phainopeplas, zebra finches, and black swans.

-- Dispersal: While not always considered a true migration, bird dispersal is nonetheless relatively predictable and seasonal, though only once a year.
-In this migration, juvenile birds are forced away from their hatching grounds and must seek out their own territories as their parents continue to use the same range.
+- Dispersal: While not always considered a true migration, bird dispersal is nonetheless relatively predictable and seasonal, though only once in a bird's lifetime.
+In this migration, juvenile birds are forced away from their hatching grounds and must seek out their territories as their parents continue to use the same range.
 This is more common among birds that are year-round residents of the same range and will defend their territories throughout the year, such as woodpeckers.

 - Molt: Some birds migrate only to accommodate their annual molting periods.
 During a molt migration, birds will leave an established range to stay at a safe, secure range while they are vulnerable and less capable of flight, even during brief flightless periods.
 After the molt is complete, they will return to their regular range regardless of season or breeding readiness.
 This phenomenon is seen among a wide range of duck species but is not common with other types of birds.